diesc/diesc.github.io/_posts/2017-07-18-how-install-git-fedora-26.md

 excerpt: In this article you'll learn how to install git on Fedora 26 and why not in other Linux distribution...
 image: /assets/img/how-install-git-fedora-26.png
 ---
+### Updated 7/22/2017: I fixed it because I noticed that I'd eaten some steps of my article.

 ### In this article, you'll learn how to install git on Fedora 26 and why not in other Linux distribution, let's get started!

 ***Almost two months away from the blog.
 Thank you, God, for bringing me back!***